agustinafassina/AzurePipeline.Shutdown/README.md

 # Automation pipeline:
-Schema reference for Azure Pipelines that shutdown instances.
+This repository contains an Azure Pipeline that stops an EC2 instance in AWS.
 __________________________________________________________________

 ## For the use el schema: